nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 ## New Message Created

-Remember in the [last post](/posts/go-messenger-messages/) when we created the message, we left a TODO comment.
+Remember in the [last post](/posts/go-messenger-messages/) when we created the message, we left a "TODO" comment.
 There we'll dispatch a goroutine with this function.

 ```go
 go newMessageCreated(message)